Túpac Amaru Revolutionary Movement: Ideology

 Peruvian Marxists also valorize Indigenous societies for their communal organization, which is seen as a precursor to socialism.
 Effectively, Peruvian Marxists equate the establishment of a socialist state in Peru with a return of an Indigenous state, which is considered more just and representative of Peruvian peoples and interests.

 In order to achieve their vision, the MRTA declared the necessity of forgoing legal reform in favor of violent revolution.
 Accordingly, the MRTA aimed to escalate preexisting conflicts and create new ones to demonstrate the feasibility of revolution to a critical mass of Peruvians.
 Conflict would further deteriorate conditions in Peru, hopefully leading to a transition from a pre-revolutionary state to revolutionary state.
 The MRTA believed that political organization would be important to a successful revolution, but criticized preexisting leftist groups as naive for believing in a peaceful reform movement.
-The MRTA believes that "reformism" in general has stalled the progress towards global socialist revolution by preventing the rise of class consciousness.
+"Reformism" in general was considered by the MRTA to have stalled the progress towards global socialist revolution by preventing the rise of class consciousness.

 The MRTA simultaneously preached Peruvian nationalism while arguing they were part of a larger Latin American effort to remove North American interference on the continent.
 The prominence of Peru's Indigenous past in the MRTA's rhetoric meant they never aspired to fully merge with a global movement, only that they wished to aid like-minded allies.